mugsp/mugsp.github.io/index.md

      <h1>More about my projects</h1>
         <p>This is me, Spineci Cosmin and this is my life and project</p>
 <p>
-I was born in Buzau, Romania, eastern Europe.
+I was born in Buzau and i am in Bucharest right now East of Europe. this is a test.
 </p>
 <p>
 I have failed at many things.